Home » Recipe Index » Asian Drink Recipes – Milk Tea, Herbal Teas & Iced Drinks » How to Cook Tapioca Pearls for Bubble Tea

 Instructions

-• Meanwhile, prepare a bowl of sugar water (1 cup warm water add 5 tbsp sugar).
-If you boil the white tapioca pearls, you can use regular sugar.
+• Meanwhile, prepare a bowl of sugar water by mixing 1 cup of warm water with 5 tablespoons of sugar.
+For white tapioca pearls, regular sugar works perfectly.

 Notes